 Rolling deadline: April 1, 2025

-6-month virtual program designed for social entrepreneurs aged 25-35 who are working on some of the most pressing challenges in the field of human rights
+6-month virtual accelerator program designed for social entrepreneurs aged 25-35 who are working on some of the most pressing challenges in the field of human rights

 What we do